Queen's Park Govanhill Parish Church: Works of art

 The church has a galleried interior with two tiers of cast-iron columns and a barrel-vaulted roof.
 There are also a number of stained glass windows by Daniel Cottier, including some wall decoration which was uncovered and restored in 2008.
 An additional window was installed after WWII by Douglas Hamilton commemorating Jane Haining, a Church of Scotland missionary, who was arrested by the Gestapo in April 1944, and imprisoned in Auschwitz concentration camp, where she died in July 1944.
 The church also contains a number of war memorials of the various parish churches that once existed, but which merged with Queen's Park Govanhill Parish Church through the years.
 These include memorials of the parishes of Queen's Park West (present-day Queen's Park Govanhill), Strathbungo (converted into flats), Queen's Park High (converted into flats) and Crosshill Victoria (present-day Al-Farooq Education and Community Centre).
 The church was extensively renovated and restored between the late 1990s and 2006.

+Controversies

+The church made national headlines in 2018 when its then minister Californian Elijah Wade Smith was accused of a string of sexual misconduct allegations, most notably masturbating in from of a female colleague, abusing his former girlfriend and developing a relationship with a teenage parishioner.
+Following an inquiry which investigated and proved the claims, he was removed from post in 2019.